Configure SAML SSO with Okta | HeyGen Academy

 api2.heygen.com

-For the Single Sign-On URL, return to your HeyGen dashboard, go to Settings, open the Security tab, enable SSO, and copy the provided SSO URL.
+For the Single Sign-On URL, go back to your HeyGen dashboard, open Settings, go to the Security tab, enable SSO, and copy the SSO URL provided.

 The NameID claim should use the user’s email address.